mohammad-karim013/Airline-Data-Ingestion-Pipeline/README.md

 - Dashboard using Amazon QuickSight
 - Cost optimization

+---

-## 🧑‍💻 Author
+## 🙋‍♂️ About the Author

 **Mohammad Karim**
-AWS Certified | Data Engineer
+Aspiring Data Engineer | AWS Certified Cloud Practitioner

+**Connect with me:**

+- LinkedIn : www.linkedin.com/in/mohammad-karim-973811258
+- Email  : Karimcse07@gmail.com

 ---
-Name: Mohammad Karim
-Email: Karimcse07@gmail.com
-Mob: +91-7065-053-815
-Linkedin: www.linkedin.com/in/mohammad-karim-973811258
----

-**⭐ Feel free to star this repository if you find it helpful!**
+This project was built as a hands-on demonstration of building a **production-grade serverless ETL pipeline** on AWS.

+Thank you for visiting! ✨